The Best Vertical Bike Racks for Cars with a Hitch

 Why an Alta Rack?

-Of all of the vertical bike racks we’ve tested, the Alta Rack is the easiest to use.
-With the most features and the most customization, it’s also the most expensive.
+Of all of the vertical bike racks we’ve tested, the Alta Rack is the most versatile.
+Alta Racks offers the most customization, the most racks styles and it’s also the most expensive.
 But well worth the price if you can expand your budget.

 We encourage you to read our full review to really understand the benefits of the Alta, but here are the four features we think make the biggest difference compared to other racks.